Here are six ways to help young adults get their giving legs under them.

 Spend time talking about your family’s philanthropy: how it started, what you’ve learned and how you think about lasting impact on others’ lives thanks to the family’s grantmaking using your donor-advised fund.
 Some families even encourage younger members to create videos or oral histories of donors or other family members.

-“Families that are the most successful at creating a giving tradition share their stories and make philanthropy a part of their family identity,” says Katie Collins A senior philanthropic strategist with the Fidelity Charitable Private Donor Group, Collins works with many families who use their donor-advised funds similarly to a family foundation—to support a shared family giving program.
+“Families that are the most successful at creating a giving tradition share their stories and make philanthropy a part of their family identity,” says May Mark, a philanthropic strategist with the Fidelity Charitable Private Donor Group.
+Mark works with many families who use their donor-advised funds similarly to a family foundation—to support a shared family giving program.

 Invite the young adults in your family to attend your next meeting at a nonprofit organization or to join you for a site visit, particularly if you think it is a cause they’ll care about personally.